viking2917/wordpress-to-hugo-exporter/README.md

 # WordPress to Hugo Exporter

+(the only change in this repo is to export iframes 'as-is', rather than skipping them.)

 Hugo a static site generator written in GoLang: [https://gohugo.io](https://gohugo.io)

 This repo is based on [https://github.com/benbalter/wordpress-to-jekyll-exporter](https://github.com/benbalter/wordpress-to-jekyll-exporter)